 There are a lot of causes and factors which may lead to erectile dysfunction.
 To simplify the entire process, a successful erection depends on adequate blood flow through the penis and anything that blocks or impairs this process significantly increases the risk of ED.

 So, why do men lose erections?
-Things like alcohol and drug abuse, smoking, diabetes, high cholesterol and blood pressure, obesity, a poor diet, sedentary lifestyle may all play a role in developing erectile dysfunction.
+Things like alcohol and drug abuse, smoking, diabetes, high cholesterol and blood pressure, obesity, a poor diet, sedentary lifestyle may all play a role in developing injections for erectile dysfunction.
 While avoiding these risks won’t prevent the changes men experience in their erections after 50, they can help prevent ED.